AmberC0209/PaddleX/docs/practical_tutorials/document_scene_information_extraction(layout_detection)_tutorial.en.md

 </tr>
 </tbody>
 </table>
-**Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built layout region analysis dataset, containing 10,000 images of common document types, including English and Chinese papers, magazines, research reports, etc. GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+<b>Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built layout region analysis dataset, containing 10,000 images of common document types, including English and Chinese papers, magazines, research reports, etc. GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 ## 4. Data Preparation and Verification